Protests turn to looting after former president is jailed - KESQ

 Among those killed in the violence were 10 who died in a stampede in the township of Soweto, Police Ministry spokesperson Lirandzu Themba told CNN.
 More than 1,200 others have been arrested in the provinces of KwaZulu-Natal — where Zuma is from — and Gauteng.

+For almost a week now, protesters and looters have set malls ablaze and clashed with police, who have fired back with rubber bullets and are now so overwhelmed that the military has been brought in to back them up.

-CNN on Tuesday visited Soweto, where were a mall had been looted.
-Soweto shop owner Rahman, who did not provide his last name, said he is afraid he’s lost everything.
+CNN on Tuesday visited Soweto, where shop owner Rahman, who did not provide his last name, said he is afraid he’s lost everything.

 “Even right now where I’m going to stay, what I’m going to eat, what I’m going to do — we don’t know nothing.
 Really, we lose everything,” he told CNN.